AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/view-hours-fte-user-view-resource-planner.md

 product-area: resource-management;user-management
 navigation-topic: resource-planning
 title: View Available, Planned, and Actual Hours or FTE in the Resource Planner when using the User view
-description: (NOTE: Consider renaming this article (probably split already) to something other than "Planning" in the RP" - maybe "budgeting resources in the RP" or "Managing Resources in the RP." etc... - or might need to be repurposed from another POV?!)
+description: "(NOTE: Consider renaming this article (probably split already) to something other than "Planning" in the RP" - maybe "budgeting resources in the RP" or "Managing Resources in the RP." etc... - or might need to be repurposed from another POV?!)"
 ---

 # View Available, Planned, and Actual Hours or FTE in the Resource Planner when using the User view